Anacondas: The Hunt for the Blood Orchid: Plot

 Unable to make another raft, they hack through the jungle to beat Jack to the orchids and retrieve their raft.
 On the way, they fall into a cave, trying to escape an anaconda.
 Cole gets lost and finds human skeletons.
-He is found by Tran, who then gets pulled under and eaten.
+He is found by Tran, who then gets pulled under the water and eaten.
 Bill finds Tran's lost flashlight floating in bloody water.
 A terrified Cole escapes from the cave seconds ahead of the snake, which gets stuck in the hole.
 Sam beheads it with a machete, but another snake captures the hysterical Cole.
 The team finds him being constricted.
 Bill kills the snake with a knife, freeing Cole.

-The group finds Jack and his raft.
+The group finds Jack and the raft.
 Jack shoots Bill in the arm to keep him from attacking and forces the party to accompany him to the orchids, which grow above a pit where a ball of male anacondas mate with the female.
-Sam must cross the pit via a thin log to fill a backpack with orchids.
-As she returns, the log cracks.
+Jack forces Sam at gunpoint to cross the pit via a thin log to fill a backpack with orchids.
+As she returns, the log begins to crack.
 Jack orders her to throw him the backpack.
 Sam threatens to drop the flowers into the pit, but Jack threatens to shoot the others.
-The log breaks.
+The log breaks, causing Sam to drop the backpack.
 As the others try to reach Sam, Jack goes for the backpack.
 The spider he used earlier escapes from its jar and bites him.
-He falls into the pit and is devoured.
-The vine holding Sam also gives way, but she climbs out of the pit as the female anaconda tries to get her.
+Paralyzed, Jack falls into the pit and is devoured.
+The vine holding Sam also gives way, but she climbs out of the pit as the female anaconda chases her.
 Gail tricks the snake into biting their fuel container.
-Bill shoots it, but the gun is empty.
-Cole shoots a flare, immolating the anaconda and exploding the container, killing the other snakes.
-An ensuing landslide buries the blood orchids.
-The survivors—Bill, Sam, Gail, and Cole—return to the raft and head to Kota Bharu, as the film ends.
+Cole shoots a flare gun at the gasoline-covered anaconda, immolating it and causing it to fall back into the pit where it explodes, killing the other snakes.
+The ensuing landslide buries the blood orchids.
+The survivors—Bill, Sam, Gail, and Cole—return to the raft and head to Kota Bharu.
+(Note: A fictional version of Kota Kinabalu located in Borneo.)